 Eos Energy Enterprises Reports Fourth Quarter and Full Year 2022 Financial Results

-Company continues to see strong growth with a 4.4x increase in Energy Block shipments vs. FY 2021.

-/EIN News/ -- EDISON, N.J., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Eos Energy Enterprises, Inc. (NASDAQ: EOSE) ("Eos" or the “Company”), a leading provider of safe, scalable, efficient, and sustainable zinc-based long duration energy storage systems, today announced financial results for the fourth quarter and full year ended December 31, 2022.
+EDISON, N.J., Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Eos Energy Enterprises, Inc. EOSE ("Eos" or the "Company"), a leading provider of safe, scalable, efficient, and sustainable zinc-based long duration energy storage systems, today announced financial results for the fourth quarter and full year ended December 31, 2022.

 Full Year 2022 Highlights